-This is how we do wasp controlEverything is done in one sitting.
-The pest controller will simply inject a potent powder within the hive itself, which will paralyse and kill the insects.
+This is how we do wasp controlEverything is done in a single visit.
+The pest controller will inject a potent powder within the hive itself, which will paralyse and kill the insects.
 If the wasp nest can't be reached, then the specialist will use an extendable spraying wand to treat the nest from a safe distance and eliminate the wasps.